Updated on June 18, 2019

 The main way that farmers in the UTZ program improve their incomes is by growing better crops and improving their access to buyers.
 In addition, they receive a variable premium for their certified products.
 We get a lot of questions about how this exactly works.
-So we sat down with Adeline Paule, Standards & Certification Officer at UTZ to tell us everything about it.
+So we sat down with Adeline Paule, Senior Data Officer, to tell us everything about it.

 A premium placed on farming

 “The premium is an additional cash amount that must be paid above the market price for cocoa, coffee, tea and hazelnuts, because the product is produced sustainably and according to the UTZ standards,” explains Adeline.

 This is pretty straightforward, but where the confusion often lies is around how the premium physically reaches the hands of the farmers.
 How much money are they actually getting?
 And how is it improving their quality of life?

 “First, it’s important to understand that the UTZ premium is not a set price, it is an amount negotiated between the farmer (or group of farmers) and the first buyer, normally a trader,” says Adeline.
 “We don’t interfere in this because we believe that by allowing the market process to operate naturally, producers can come to agreements that are best for their farm or group of farms.
 They can negotiate the best deal for them and choose how to allocate their funds.”

 Within a farmer group, the premium is split across the three types of costs: